Opinion | The time has come for cameras in the courtroom

 So successful was the experience with the Chauvin trial that Minnesota’s court system announced it is considering whether to amend its procedures to allow broader public access.

 The federal courts need to take note.
 While many states allow some electronic coverage of criminal, civil and appellate proceedings, the federal system has insisted on maintaining its absolute and antiquated ban of cameras.
-Federal civil rights charges against former Minneapolis police officers Tou Thao, J. Alexander Kueng, and Thomas Lane raise critical questions about the role and responsibilities of police — issues that people should be able to learn about with their own eyes and ears.
+Federal civil rights charges against former Minneapolis police officers Tou Thao, J. Alexander Kueng and Thomas Lane raise critical questions about the role and responsibilities of police — issues that people should be able to learn about with their own eyes and ears.
 Similarly, there was great interest in the issues surrounding the trials of Ghislaine Maxwell and Elizabeth Holmes, but because they were in federal court there was no chance for broader public access.

-Testifying before Congress in support of legislation that would open up the federal courts to more public access, Mickey H. Osterreicher, general counsel for the National Press Photographers Association, referenced the words more than a century ago of Justice John Marshall Harlan, who provided the deciding vote in the Supreme Court decision affirming the ban against cameras in the courtroom.
-“The day may come when television will have become so commonplace an affair in the daily life of the average person as to dissipate all reasonable likelihood that its use in courtrooms may disparage the judicial process.”
+Testifying before Congress in support of legislation that would open up the federal courts to more public access, Mickey H. Osterreicher, general counsel for the National Press Photographers Association, referenced the words of Justice John Marshall Harlan, who provided the deciding vote in the 1965 Supreme Court decision affirming the ban against cameras in the courtroom: “The day may come when television will have become so commonplace an affair in the daily life of the average person as to dissipate all reasonable likelihood that its use in courtrooms may disparage the judicial process.”
 That day, Mr. Osterreicher said in 2017, has not only come but has long since passed.
 More than ever in this time when misinformation is rampant and democratic principles are under attack, there is a need to let the public see how justice is done.